lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ### UniversalReceiverDelegate Example:

-This example is the same example written above except that `MyWallet` contract now supports UniversalReceiverDelegate.
+This example is the same example written above except that `MyWallet` contract now delegate the universalReceiver functionality to a UniversalReceiverDelegate contract.

-The `TokenABC` contract will inform `MyWallet` contract about the transfer by calling the `universalReceiver(..)` function and this function will call the `universalReceiverDelegate(..)` function on the UniversalReceiverDelegate address set by the owner, to react on the transfer accordingly.
+The `TokenABC` contract will inform `MyWallet` contract about the transfer by calling the `universalReceiver(..)` function and this function will call the `universalReceiver(..)` function on the UniversalReceiverDelegate address set by the owner, to react on the transfer accordingly.

 ```solidity
 // SPDX-License-Identifier: CC0-1.0